Buying a short-term health plan in Washington, DC

 - New legislation also prevents short-term plans from excluding pre-existing conditions or basing eligibility on medical history.

-- DC’s short-term market has dropped from six insurers to just one after the new rules took effect.
+- DC’s short-term market dropped from six insurers to just one after the new rules took effect.

 For a few months in late 2018, the new federal rules for short-term plans applied in DC